henvic/henvic.github.io/content/posts/bitcoin.md

 > [Peter Schiff](https://www.schiffradio.com/), famous for <a href="https://www.youtube.com/watch?v=sgRGBNekFIw" title="Peter Schiff was Right (2006-2007 Edition)">his predictions</a> about the United States housing bubble, has been exposing the truth about Bitcoin for 12 years.

 ## Economic bubbles
-An economic bubble is caused by asset prices being artificially high due to a speculative price surge or misunderstanding of the asset’s real value in the market.
+An economic bubble is caused by asset prices being artificially high due to a speculative price surge or misunderstanding of the asset's real value in the market.
 Enough time passing, these artificial prices will eventually be deemed out of context with reality, and a crash or bubble burst is inevitable.
 Whenever such a bubble happens, asset holders will take the toll.
-That is — unless they’re powerful enough to use politics to make others pay their losses.
+That is — unless they're powerful enough to use politics to make others pay their losses.

 **In a few years, the average Joe will pay the price when the states bail out hedge funds doing cryptocurrency malinvestments today.**